nancy-jaiswal19/CodeSync-Pro/README.md

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-Developed with ❤️ by Sunny Kumar
+Developed with ❤️ by Nancy Jaiswal